 EnLink’s Enterprise Risk Management (ERM) program is an integral part of EnLink’s strategic plan.
 Each quarter, leaders throughout the business are engaged to identify and prioritize risks in their respective areas and update corresponding mitigation plans.
 A roundtable is held with EnLink leaders to discuss enterprise risks and determine prioritization.
 A wide range of risks are considered, including safety, environmental (including climate related), financial, social, governance, and reputational risks.
 Results are summarized, and top risks and risk management plans are discussed with the Audit Committee of the Board of Directors (Board).

 The ERM program is also used as the basis for EnLink’s Internal Audit plan.
 Additional details on EnLink’s risks are included in our latest Annual Report on Form 10-K filed with the Securities and Exchange Commission in the section under Risk Factors, which can be found in the Annual Reports section of EnLink’s website.

 EnLink maintains a companywide emergency response plan and action plans specific to each of our assets.
 These plans are available to all employees on our company intranet.
 In addition, EnLink has a scalable crisis management plan that guides the corporate response during an emergency.

 The EnLink Cybersecurity Team has developed a robust information security program that leverages best-in-class tools and 24/7 event monitoring by trained security personnel.
-Risk assessments and penetration tests are performed at least annually with remediation efforts implemented in a timely manner.
-Updates on cybersecurity risks and trends are presented to the Board quarterly.
+This program is a critical part of our ERM program, which is overseen by the Audit Committee.